sal55/langs/mycompilers.md

 * To get the benefit of an optimising compiler
 * To allow my programs to run on Linux

 But that was not really satisfactory.
 Also, some M languages features couldn't be used.
-While admittedly highly useful, I decided to withdraw the feature.
+While admittedly highly useful, I decided to withdraw the feature; purity and self-sufficiency is too attractive.

 ### What Were They Used For

-The very first was just an interesting project that I had a genuine interest in.
+The very first was just an appealing project that I had a genuine interest in.

 The next (Z80) was the hobby one.
 I got a kick of being to write HLL code on my home £100 computer, which a year or two earlier I was doing on a £500,000 mainframe.

 The following compilers for Z80 then x86 were used for a range of low-level code.
 It should be remembered that in the world of home and small business microcomputers and PCs, for most of the 80s and half the 90s, the OS was was very primitive and did very little: basically keyword, console display, and file system.

-Everything else, applications had to program themselves, or find some library that could so so.
+Everything else, applications had to program themselves, or find some library that could do so, especially concerning graphics.
 In my case, since I used zero other software other than the meagre OS, that included:

 * Boot loaders
 * Hardware test programs